New for 2026 Santander Retirement Mortgages. It is not available on the shopping comparison websites.

 These calculators can also help determine which type of plan may be most appropriate for pensioners looking to increase their retirement income—whether that involves a lump sum payment or ongoing payments.

-Additionally, many providers will allow customers to make extra payments on their loans without additional charges, meaning individuals can have complete control over their borrowings depending on their chosen plan!
+Additionally, many providers will allow customers to make extra payments on their loans without incurring additional charges, meaning individuals can have complete control over their borrowings, depending on their chosen plan.

 Mortgage advisers may study your pension income, existing residential mortgage loan term, and state pension.